-Encrypt Phone: When encrypted, your phone's data is encrypted and cannot be accessed without using a PIN or password of some kind.
+Encrypt Phone: You have to have your phone plugged in and fully charged before you can do this, but the result is that your phone's data is encrypted and cannot be accessed without using a PIN or password of some kind.
 Note that your phone cannot be unlocked without a password or PIN if you encrypt everything!
 Also note that losing your password will lock you, Google, and NUU out of your phone!
 Neither Google or NUU has the means to decrypt a phone.
 If you enable this option, keep a safe backup of your password somewhere!

-Unknown Sources: Turning this on this allows you to install apps from places other than Google Play.
+Unknown Sources: Checking this allows you to install apps from places other than Google Play.
 NOT recommended, as unknown apps can steal your data or worse!